hnanoto/Open_EFIs_FSKIT/README.md

 Click on the Open_EFIs_FSKIT icon in the menu bar and select Verificar partição EFI montada.
 Select the EFI partition you want to check from the displayed list.
 A dialog window will display if the partition is mounted and the mount point, if applicable.
+Exit:

+Click on the Open_EFIs_FSKIT icon in the menu bar and select Sair to close the application.

+Contribution
+Contributions are welcome!
+Feel free to open issues and pull requests in the repository.

+License
+This project is licensed under the MIT License.

+Screenshots
+Add some screenshots of the app in operation here to help users better understand how to use it.

+Support
+If you encounter any problems or have any questions, please open an issue in the repository.

+Thanks
+Thanks to all contributors and users who helped improve this project.